Friday, 9 July 2010

 The Chhati Mosque, close to the place where the fire broke out, has never witnessed so many funerals at a time, said Shabbir, a neighbour of the victims.

-The entire Old Town, which is a closely knit society, was in a pall of gloom with special prayers in mosques after the juma prayers for the departed souls.
+The entire Old Town, which is a closely knit society, was in a pall of gloom with special prayers in mosques after the juma prayers for

 There is hardly anyone left to console the bereaved families as everybody had lost someone.